 - To exit Computer Setup menus without saving your changes:

-Click the Exit icon in the lower-right corner of the screen, and then follow the on-screen instructions.
+Select the Exit icon in the lower-right corner of the screen, and then follow the on-screen instructions.

-Use the arrow keys to select Main > Ignore Changes and Exit, and then press [enter](#).
+Select Main, select Ignore Changes and Exit, and then press enter.

 - To save your changes and exit Computer Setup menus: